 Environmental Science and Studies

-Available for: Major, Minor
+- Major, Minor

 The Stetson University environmental science program offers both bachelor of arts and bachelor of science tracks.
 The B.S. program involves the study of environmental issues from a natural science perspective with an emphasis on nature conservation.
 The B.A. program involves the study of environmental issues from a social science perspective with a focus on policy and culture.

 Our program offers extensive opportunities for field experience, community-based projects and internships.
 Students have access to the G.I.S. computer lab, field studies laboratory and equipment, G.P.S. and the associated labs and equipment from member departments like biology and chemistry.